 Ofgem - or the Office of Gas and Electricity Markets - is the UK’s energy regulator.
 Independent of government, it says it works to keep energy prices as low as possible, protect consumers and drive the UK towards its net-zero target.

-Given consumers have been advised to avoid fixing their energy bills or switching suppliers for the last 12 months, millions of UK households are now on variable tariffs.
 When you look at your energy bill, the price cap governs the maximum standing charge and price per kWh of gas and electricity your supplier can charge you (although it is currently being superseded by the energy price guarantee because the £2,500 is cheaper than the current Ofgem limit).
 It does not cap your usage, which can mean you pay more or less for your energy than the average bill figure it gives when it announces a new cap.

 How is the energy price cap calculated?